djradon/public-notes/t.ling.grammar.predicate.md

 ## [[c.Idea]]

+- predicate arguments can have [[t.ling.grammar.thematic-roles]]
 - https://www.ling.upenn.edu/~beatrice/syntax-textbook/box-thematic.html
-  - It is often convenient to identify arguments of (Fregean) predicates in terms of the following **thematic roles,** which are illustrated below.
+  - It is often convenient to identify arguments of (Fregean) predicates in terms of the following **thematic roles,** which are illustrated below. ^ft4hys2l0uwp

     agent
     cause